Apacheli/Space/libs/util/README.md

 # Space Utilities

-A collection of independent modules that are consumed by Space.
+A collection of independent utility modules that are consumed by Space.